 Cook the chopped onion in olive oil until it turns pale gold.
 Do not let it brown.
 Add the chunks of green pepper, and cook for another minute or two.
 Then add the sweet Hungarian paprika, and cook for a minute more, just enough to cook the paprika so that it releases its fragrance but not so long that it burns.
 I call this step the blooming of the paprika.

 Add the tomato sauce and stir, and then add the chicken broth.
 (I swish the chicken broth in the tomato can before I add it to get all the tomato sauce out of the can.)
 Stirring occasionally, heat the sauce till it comes to a boil, then immediately reduce to a simmer.
 Season with salt, but be careful if you have used tomato sauce or broth seasoned with salt.
 Cook for about 20 minutes before adding the meatballs.

 Preparation of the Meatballs

 Coat each meatball lightly with the seasoned flour, and place on a plate until all the meatballs are done.

 Heat the oil, and brown the meatballs lightly.
 You don't want to form a tough crust.
-Transfer the meatballs to a plate.
+As you go along, transfer the meatballs to a clean plate.

-Add the meatballs to the pan with the sauce.
-Bring back to a low simmer, and cover with a tight-fitting lid.
-Simmer for 35 to 45 minutes, checking every now and then to make sure nothing is sticking to the bottom of the pan.
+Add the browned meatballs to the pan with the sauce.
+Bring back to a low simmer, and cover with a lid.
+Simmer for 35 to 40 minutes, checking every now and then to make sure nothing is sticking to the bottom of the pan.
 If you can't get the flame low enough, you may have to use a heat diffuser.
-This one is made in Italy by Ilsa and works very well.

 The sauce will thicken to a nice consistency because the meatballs were lightly dredged in flour before they were browned.